This post presents detailed information on the clinical pharmacist job description, to boost your knowledge of what they do.

 They play an important role in improving patient adherence to treatment regimens.

-They are responsible for monitoring and reporting adverse events associated with prescription and over-the-counter (OTC) products.
+It is also the duty of the pharmacist to monitor and report adverse events associated with prescription and over-the-counter (OTC) products.

 Clinical Pharmacist Job Description Sample/Example/Template